Search results (1429 results)

 Retinal Detachment with PVR

-Optomap RGB of a 61-year-old man with Retinal Detachment with PVR in the right eye.
-There are multiple small holes present.
+Optomap RGB montage image of a 54-year-old man with retinal detachment with PVR in the left eye.
 Surgery was recommended.
 Patient is to continue follow up care post operatively.

 Photographer: Kimberly Wakester, COA, OCT-C